fortesinformatica/t1k/README.md

 gem 't1k', git: 'https://github.com/fortesinformatica/t1k.git', tag: 'v1.0.1'
 ```

-T1k will create some tasks to use in your project.
-(Between others... hahahah :joy:)
+T1k allow you to use some rake tasks to make easy to create brach, commit, create an issue and track it down in a Trello's card.

 ```ruby
 rake t1k:hack['TRACKER_CARD_IDENTIFIER']